 10. Applying the wrong grout colour

-‘Ensure you have selected a grout product that is suitable for use with the material of your chosen tile, and desired joint width.
-We recommend our Resin Cement Colour Grout, which can be used with porcelain and ceramic tiles, as well as glass mosaic, natural stone, marble and composite materials, too.’
+When planning how to grout tiles, Hamish advises: 'Ensure you have selected a grout product that is suitable for use with the material of your chosen tile, and desired joint width.
+We recommend our Resin Cement Colour Grout (opens in new tab), which can be used with porcelain and ceramic tiles, as well as glass mosaic, natural stone, marble and composite materials, too.'

 Now you know what to avoid to get the best results from your next tiling DIY project.

 Tamara was Ideal Home's Digital Editor before joining the Woman & Home team in 2022.
 She has spent the last 15 years working with the style teams at Country Homes & Interiors and Ideal Home, both now at Future PLC.
 It’s with these award wining interiors teams that she's honed her skills and passion for shopping, styling and writing.
 Tamara is always ahead of the curve when it comes to interiors trends – and is great at seeking out designer dupes on the high street.